freboch/CSS_project_website/content/network-analysis.md

 Lord Voldemort is also mentioned multiple times alongside these characters, because he is responsible for their deaths and the general events the minister is informed about.
 Therefore, the pink community is quite easily explained.
 The white community consists of characters mentioned when Harry and Dumbledore visit old memories of Tom Riddle.
 Both Narcissa Malfoy and Bellatrix Lestrange are in this community as well, but the reason for this is not entirely obvious.
 However, since most of the community is consistent to the tendency, it is pretty easily explained.
-The reason for the seperation of the last two communities is not all that clear, since both are a mix of teachers and students at Hogwarts as well as some other characters.
+The reason for the separation of the last two communities is not all that clear, since both are a mix of teachers and students at Hogwarts as well as some other characters.

 </h3>